Learnable Uncertainty under Laplace Approximations: Additional Results

 \subsection{Laplace Approximations}

 In deep learning, since the exact Bayesian posterior is intractable, approximate Bayesian inference methods are used.
-An important family of such methods is formed by LAs.
+Laplace approximations (LAs) are an important family of such methods.
 Let $\theta_\map$ be the minimizer of \eqref{eq:map_obj}, which corresponds to a mode of the posterior distribution.
 A LA locally approximates the posterior using a Gaussian